 The largest still-living tribe of Native Americans are the Cherokee, whose numbers surpassed 300,000 at last count.
-They are divided among three separate nations or groups- the Cherokee Nation, the United Keetoowah Band and the Eastern Band.
-They are now settled in Oklahoma, Tennessee, Georgia and the Carolinas, but they once lived with many other native peoples in the Great Lakes area.
+They are divided among three separate nations or groups – the Cherokee Nation, the United Keetoowah Band and the Eastern Band in North Carolina.

 The Cherokees Discover Corn

 Over a thousand years ago, the Cherokee developed an early precursor to corn, or maize.
 They grew this crop in great quantities, which allowed their population to grow rapidly and expand over much of the Southwestern region of what is now the United States.
 Corn surpluses made way for new chiefdoms to be established and new villages to be built.